 What’s next for your work with Ed?

 In addition to the consulting work I do, I’ve also begun sharing my knowledge about bots in a different way.
 Not only do I provide Ed as a tool for my students to use, but I now teach them how to harness this type of technology themselves, too.
 A common theme in my coursework is breaking the perception that something is “too hard” or “too different” for students to learn, and I start with my own experiences as a product manager turned lecturer to illustrate this.

 “Not only do I provide Ed as a tool for my students to use, but I now teach them how to harness this type of technology themselves too.”

 I like to integrate chatbot building into the coursework itself to show students that they can create bots, too.
 Not only are they interested in the process, but it gives them an instant confidence boost.
 Some even go on to make their own bots in the future.
 I’m proud to be able to demystify this new technology, and show them how much they can do with the right tools.

 The potential for even more educational applications of chatbots is thrilling to me.
 I’ve seen incredible results with Ed so far, and I look forward to creating even more positive outcomes with bots for my students in the future.
 Conversational learning via bots represents an entirely new chapter in the evolution of how we educate young people.
 I can’t wait to experiment more with chatbots, and help other educators begin to do the same.

 Are you an educator or instructor interested in implementing a bot for your students?
 You’re in the right place!
 Getting started with Chatfuel is free, and no programming or coding skills are required.
-Get oriented with the platform by viewing our intro video, look through our how-to articles, or join our active Facebook community.
 Discover the power of the newest educational tool by building your own bot today!